Claude Code Plugins

 Overview

-Epic identification is the process of breaking down a product vision into major capabilities or features.
+Systematically decompose a product vision into well-defined epics—major capabilities or features that can be further broken down into user stories and tasks.
 Epics represent significant bodies of work that are too large for a single iteration but directly contribute to achieving the vision.
-This skill guides the systematic discovery and definition of epics from a product vision.

 Purpose